Salary/Degree Guides

 Copywriters produce written and verbal content to be used for advertising and promotion.
 They work in partnership with the marketing and advertising team to discuss the visual elements needed to present a specific product.
 They generate words, slogans, and catchphrases that appear on websites, brochures, emails, and catalogs.

-Nowadays, most copywriting jobs are offered for part-time or freelance work.
+Nowadays, most copywriting jobs are offered part-time or as a freelance job.
 Copywriters have a background in communications and marketing.
-Their pay can average $73,080 per year depending on the state and the organization they work for.
+Their pay can average $73,020 per year depending on the state and the organization they work for.

 Public Relations Specialist